 SUPPLEMENTAL SECURITY INCOME (SSI) BENEFITS

 Generally, the maximum Federal SSI benefit changes yearly.
-SSI benefits will automatically increase in 2013 because there was an increase in the Consumer Price Index from the third quarter of 2010 to the third quarter of 2012.
-Effective January 1, 2013, the Federal benefit rate is $710 for an individual and $1,066 for a couple.
+SSI benefits increased in 2022 because there was an increase in the Consumer Price Index from the third quarter of 2020 to the third quarter of 2021.
+Effective January 1, 2022 the Federal benefit rate is $841 for an individual and $1,261 for a couple.

 Some States supplement the Federal SSI benefit with additional payments.
 This makes the total SSI benefit levels higher in those States.
 SSI benefit amounts and State supplemental payment amounts vary based upon your income, living arrangements, and other factors.

 NO STATE SUPPLEMENT

 The following States or territories do not pay a supplement to people who receive SSI: